ericclack/pygamezero_pacman/doc/part1.rst

 What size is the world?
 -----------------------

-You've probably noticed that your world doesn't perfectly fit in game window.
+You've probably noticed that your world doesn't perfectly fit in the game window.
 That's because the :code:`WIDTH` and :code:`HEIGHT` you've set at the start of your code are unlikely to match the world size stored in your text file.

-We can fix this by redefining the constants at the start of your code.
+We can fix this by changing the constants at the start of your code.

-Firstly decide on what size worlds you want to support, then add one new constant :code:`WORLD_SIZE` and redefine :code:`WIDTH` and :code:`HEIGHT` to use this.
+Firstly decide on what size world you want to support, then add one new constant :code:`WORLD_SIZE` and set :code:`WIDTH` and :code:`HEIGHT` to use this.

 Here's an example for a 32x32 world: ::